Sugarscat/seetime/README.md

 ## What is SeeTime?

-A software that automates scheduled tasks.
+A software for managing scheduled tasks.

 ## Thanks for your contribution